scharfie/dotfiles/vim/bundle/YouCompleteMe/README.md

     version of Vim with Python support.

 2.  **Install YCM** with [Vundle][] (or [Pathogen][], but Vundle is a better idea).
-With Vundle, this would mean adding a `Bundle 'Valloric/YouCompleteMe'` line to your [vimrc][].
+With Vundle, this would mean adding a `Plugin 'Valloric/YouCompleteMe'` line to your [vimrc][].

     If you don't install YCM with Vundle, make sure you have run